 Asian shares mostly higher, China markets fall back

-BANGKOK (AP) — Asian shares were mostly higher on Wednesday as investors bet on eventual approval of a relatively big version of President Joe Biden’s pandemic relief bill.
+Asian shares opened mostly higher on Wednesday although markets in Shanghai and Hong Kong were lower.
 The advance followed a broad rally on Wall Street, with solid contributions from Big Tech companies, banks and other sectors.

 Investors continue to focus on Washington.
 President Biden invited 10 moderate Republicans to the White House to discuss his proposed $1.9 trillion economic aid plan.
 Republicans earlier countered with an offer of $600 billion, or less than one-third of Biden’s proposed amount.